ibm-cloud-docs/cephaas/data-security.md

 When you delete any data, IBM guarantees that your data is inaccessible on the physical disk and is eventually eradicated.
 If you have extra compliance requirements such as NIST 800-88 Guidelines for Media Sanitization, you must perform data sanitation procedures before you delete your volumes.
 For more information, see the [NIST 800-88 Guidelines for Media Sanitation](https://csrc.nist.gov/pubs/sp/800/88/r1/final).

-Sanitizing and deleting the resources means your data cannot be restored.
+Sanitizing and deleting the resources means that your data cannot be restored.

 ### Deleting {{site.data.keyword.cephaas_full_notm}} instances